Where can I find the most up-to-date information on Zika Virus?

 The Centers for Disease Control (CDC) has created a video demonstrating a few ideas of what to pack in order to reduce the risks of contracting Zika while traveling.
 Also visit the CDC website for other prevention recommendations.

 Zika can cause complications to unborn infants, primarily Microcephaly.
-Since there is no vaccine to prevent the Zika virus, the Centers for Disease Control (CDC) advise that pregnant women consult their doctor and delay travel to affected areas until outbreaks have been contained.
+The Centers for Disease Control (CDC) advise that pregnant women consult their doctor and not travel to affected areas.
+See CDC, Traveler's Health: Zika.

 Zika can also be transferred through sexual intercourse.
 CDC advises pregnant women and their male parteners who travel to Zika-affected areas to use protection or avoid having sex for the duration of the pregnancy, even if the individual who traveled to the area has no smptoms of illness.
-Male travelers should consult with their physician after travel to affected areas and before engaging in sexual relatons.
-See the CDC Zika Virus and Pregnancy – Questions & Answers.
-For a complete WHO article on the "Prevention of sexual transmission of Zika virus," click here.
+Male travelers should consult with their physician after travel to affected areas and before engaging in sexual relations.
+See the CDC Zika Virus and Pregnancy – Questions & Answers; see also, CDC, Men and Zika.